Tensa53/IRUPT/README.md

 ### 1. Data Collection
 Some software systems will be chosen to retrieve the data and compute the metrics.
 The **java/** folder contains all the necessary code, organized in packages, that is necessary to add to the system for analyzing it and collect the data:
-- **benchmarks/**: contains all the micro-benchmarks created;
+- **benchmarks/**: contains all the microbenchmarks created;
-  - **profiler/**: contains the classes that collect data from micro-benchmarks;
+  - **profiler/**: contains the classes that collect data from microbenchmarks;
-    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each micro-benchmark method;
+    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each microbenchmark method;
-    - **JaCoCoProfiler.java**: intercepts the end of an iteration of a micro-benchmark method to call JaCoCoSplit;
+    - **JaCoCoProfiler.java**: intercepts the end of an iteration of a microbenchmark method to call JaCoCoSplit;
-- **test/**: contains all the unit-test created;
+- **test/**: contains all the unit test created;
-  - **listener/**: contains the classes that collect data from unit-tests;
+  - **listener/**: contains the classes that collect data from unit tests;
-    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each unit-test method;
+    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each unit test method;
-    - **JaCoCoListener.java**: intercepts the end of an execution of a unit-test method to call JaCoCoSplit;
+    - **JaCoCoListener.java**: intercepts the end of an execution of a unit test method to call JaCoCoSplit;

 Doing a complete build (**mvn clean install**) of the system during this phase, gives in output the following files organized in sub folders of the build target directory:
 - **target/**:
-  - **jacoco-junit/**: contains the .exec file, for each single unit-test method overall coverage;
+  - **jacoco-JUnit/**: contains the .exec file, for each single unit test method overall coverage;
-  - **surefire-reports/**: contains the .xml file, for each single unit-test method execution time.
+  - **surefire-reports/**: contains the .xml file, for each single unit test method execution time.

-After the build is completed, the micro-benchmarks can be executed through the shaded jar created in the target directory.
-In order to collect all the data from the micro-benchmarks, two executions are necessary:
+After the build is completed, the microbenchmarks can be executed through the shaded jar created in the target directory.
+In order to collect all the data from the microbenchmarks, two executions are necessary:
-1. **Execution for coverage data**: the micro-benchmarks are executed with a minimal configuration, to collect the coverage data;
+1. **Execution for coverage data**: the microbenchmarks are executed with a minimal configuration, to collect the coverage data;
-2. **Execution for execution times**: the micro-benchmarks are executed with a complete configuration, to collect the execution times.
+2. **Execution for execution times**: the microbenchmarks are executed with a complete configuration, to collect the execution times.

 For these two executions, there are scripts described below.